getlantern/tassis/README.md

 Simple in-memory implementations of both are provided for testing.
 The database and broker to be used for production still need to be selected, though [DynamoDB](https://aws.amazon.com/dynamodb/) and [Apache Pulsar](https://streamnative.io/cloud/hosted) are current front-runners.

 ## Security

+### Authentication
+messaging-server supports both authenticated and unauthenticated connections.
+To authenticate, a client sends a login message with their Address and a signature for that address.
+If the signature is correct based on the sender's public key (which is also their userID), then the user is authenticated.

+Clients request pre-keys and send messages on unauthenticated connections in order to protect their anonymity.
+All other key management operations are performed on an authenticated connection.

 ### Key Distribution
 In principle, messaging-server only provides a convenience for key-distribution, and it's encumbent on clients and end-users to verify key material for themselves, not least because they shouldn't blindly trust messaging-server itself.